 4 Ways to Prevent or Repair Cracked Heels

 Need more help?
-Let's talk moisturizers.While many people use creams and lotions to moisturize the skin, some only do so when there is discomfort and cracking from the dry skin.
-Others buy what’s on sale without learning if it's the right solution for them.
+Let's talk moisturizers.
+Many people use creams and lotions to moisturize the skin daily.
+But some only do so when they notice pain or cracking.
+And others?
+They buy what’s on sale without learning if it's the right solution for them.
 As a Houston podiatrist, I am exposed to many different creams and lotions.
-The following are my recommendation for over the counter creams and lotions.
+The following are my recommendation for over-the-counter creams and lotions.

 Foot Lotions vs. Creams: What's the Difference?